-As a student enrolled in the Capital IEP, you are expected to work hard to improve your English skills:
+As a student enrolled in the Capital IEP, you are expected to work hard to improve your English skills.
+As such, the expectations are as follows:

-- · Attend class regularly. - · Come to class prepared and participate in class activities. - · Complete assignments in a satisfactory and timely manner. - · Demonstrate progress in language skills on tests and other course assessments.
+- · Attend class regularly. - · Come to class on time and be prepared to participate in class activities. - · Complete assignments in a satisfactory and timely manner. - · Demonstrate progress in language skills on tests and other course assessments.